Tooling Reference

 # What exists today:

-resilient --jit --jit-cache-stats prog.rs
+rz --jit --jit-cache-stats prog.rz

 Test framework — future

-Resilient programs express tests using ordinary assert() and assert(cond, msg) calls — there is no resilient test subcommand yet.
+Resilient programs express tests using ordinary assert() and assert(cond, msg) calls — there is no rz test subcommand yet.
 The assertion failure path includes the operand values, which makes most failure modes easy to debug without a dedicated framework.

 fn main() {